Bundesverband Alternative Investments e.V. (BAI)

 In addition, the package includes measures to promote cross-border access to digital financial services.
 Proposals are introduced to simplify and speed up identification and verification procedures to enable consumers and businesses to use financial services seamlessly across national borders.

 The Digital Finance Package also focuses on promoting innovation and fintech companies.
-Measures will be taken to improve access to finance for startups and small businesses and reduce regulatory hurdles.
+Measures will be taken to improve access to financing opportunities for startups and small businesses and reduce regulatory hurdles.
 This is intended to encourage the development of innovative digital finance solutions while ensuring that they meet the required compliance and risk management standards.

 The EU Commission's Digital Finance Package aims to strengthen the digital finance sector in the EU, increase consumer confidence and unlock the potential of digital innovation.
 It is about creating a balanced regulatory framework that ensures the protection of consumers and investors while creating space for innovation and growth.
 Through these measures, the EU should consolidate its position as a leading player in the global digital financial sector.